aollin/racechrono-ble-diy-device/README.md

 #### Equation exception
 There was an exception when parsing the equation.
 The exception type -field shows what kind of problem caused the exception, and the exception position and length -fields show which part of the equation caused the exception.

+Only for command "Add incomplete" and "Add complete".

 byte index | description
 ----------- | ----------------------------------